Chevinjeon/Image_Classifier_App/README.md

 # Image_Classifier_App
-deploying a machine learning/ deep learning model on android app studio.
+Deploying a machine learning/ deep learning model on android app studio. \\
 1 - converted .h5 keras models into .tflite tensor flow lite model.
 2 - used kotlin language to deploy our model
 3 - used a CNN model which takes input as image